-- Meal Idea: Grilled cheese sandwiches, obviously, with maybe some tomato soup on the side?
+- Meal idea: Grilled cheese sandwiches, obviously, with maybe some tomato soup on the side?
 Kids will be pleased and adults, if you’re craving a grown-up version, this pot roast grilled cheese recipe from Dining With Alice sounds delish.

 April 13th: Scrabble Day

 - Family activity: Our very own Anne says, “I quit playing Scrabble when my husband beat me for the 40th time in a row and my ego could take no more.
-But you might have a great time playing as a family.
+But you might have a great time playing as a family.”
 Joy’s family really likes playing a pass-and-play game with a free app on the iPad.
-Other ideas for family word games: Bananagrams (for kids learning to spell) or Quiddler (a word card game).
+Other ideas for family word games our kids enjoy: Bananagrams (for kids learning to spell) or Quiddler (a word card game).

-- Learn More: about National Scrabble Day
+- Learn more: about National Scrabble Day.

 April 14th: Look up at the Sky Day

-- Meal Idea: If the book whets your appetite, serve meatballs for dinner with a side of mashed potatoes and a jello sunset for dessert.
+- Meal idea: If the book whets your appetite, serve meatballs for dinner with a side of mashed potatoes and a jello sunset for dessert.

-- Learn More: about Look Up at the Sky Day
+- Learn more: about Look Up at the Sky Day.

 April 15th: World Art Day

-- Read Aloud: Leonardo daVinci for Kids: His Life & Ideas by Janis Herbert
+- Read aloud: Leonardo daVinci for Kids: His Life & Ideas by Janis Herbert.

-- Meal Idea: Normally we wouldn’t encourage playing with your food, but these 11 Food Art Ideas for Kids from Pure Wow would make adorable exceptions today.
+- Meal idea: Normally we wouldn’t encourage playing with your food, but these 11 Food Art Ideas for Kids from Pure Wow would make adorable exceptions today.

 April 16th: Save the Elephant Day

-- Meal Idea: Add some elephant ears to dessert.
+- Meal idea: Add some elephant ears to dessert.

-- Learn More: about Save the Elephant Day.
+- Learn more: about Save the Elephant Day.

 April 17th: International Haiku Poetry Day

-- Family Fun: Let’s write Haikus today!
-Who doesn’t love writing Haikus?
-(Apparently Anne & Gianna who assigned this day to me).
+- Family activity: Let’s write haikus today!
+Who doesn’t love writing haikus?
+(Apparently Anne & Gianna who assigned this day to Joy.)
 Haikus are simple.
 Write 3 lines: 5 syllables, then new line 7 syllables, then new line 5 syllables.
 Don’t rhyme, but make each word count (get our your thesaurus).
 Traditionally, haikus are about nature but you can write about anything you want.

-- Learn More: about International Haiku Poetry Day.
+- Learn more: about International Haiku Poetry Day.

 April 18th: International Juggler’s Day

-- Learn More: about International Juggler’s Day.
+- Learn more: about International Juggler’s Day.

 April Family Celebrations – Week Four